Traceability you can trust

 The OceanCycle Certified mark must be earned through a rigorous evaluation process and in-person audits.
 Certification gives everyone in the supply chain confidence in both the quality and impact of the ocean-bound material.
 Our certification covers:

-Proper disposal of wastewater and chemicals are required
+Proper disposal of wastewater and chemicals

 Prevented Ocean Plastic